KNOWLEDGE AND INDIGENOUS SOCIETIES:

 LEARNING FROM TRADITIONAL SOCIETIES

-REVISITING AND FURTHER REFINING OUR ORIGINAL DEFINITION OF INDIGENOUS KNOWLEDGE SYSTEMS
+REVISITING AND FURTHER REFINING OUR ORIGINAL DEFINITION OF INDIGENOUS SOCIETIES

 If it has not yet revealed itself spontaneously; this might be the time for transparency on the Nacirema case study.
 There may be cathartic laughter and/or candid expressions of outrage!

 When the dust clears write down the "work in progress" definition that was previously generated by the whole class.
 Then ask them to read the following texts:

 The hunter-gatherer lifestyle worked at least tolerably well for the nearly 100,000 year history of behaviorally modern humans.
 Everybody in the world was a hunter-gatherer until the local origins of agriculture around 11,000 years ago, and nobody in the world lived under a state government until 5,400 years ago.